SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_29.png)

-* Alarm type: The type of the alarm that triggers the rule: For each newly created alarm of this type the rule is triggered.
+* Alarm type: The type of the alarm that triggers the rule.
+For each newly created alarm of this type the rule is triggered.

-* Send to: Email addresses for sending the EMail to.
+* Send to: Email addresses for sending the e-mail to.
 Multiple addresses can be seperated by a comma (",", do not use a space!).

-* Send CC to: As previously, just for Email "CC" field.
+* Send CC to: As previously, just for e-mail "CC" field.

-* Send BCC to: As previously, just for Email "BCC" field.
+* Send BCC to: As previously, just for e-mail "BCC" field.

+* Reply to: Address that should be used to reply to the message.

-* Subject: Subject of Email.
+* Subject: Subject of e-mail.
 You can use variable of the form #{name}.
 Supported variables are listed under "Smart Rule Variables" below.

-* Text: Text of Email.
+* Text: Text of e-mail.
 You can use variable of the form #{name}.
 Supported variables are listed under "Smart Rule Variables" below.

+** Troubleshooting **

+If, despite the alarm, the e-mail have not been received, please check your span folder.

 ### On alarm send SMS